ryanxjhan/oldportforlio/Readme.markdown

 ### Summary

-An individual with an intelligence quotient of around 125, who has demostrated talents on multiple fields from music to logic.
-Constantly reflects on self and stays humble to learn from everyone.
-Seeking data science related internships.
+An individual with an intelligence quotient of 125, who has demonstrated talents on multiple fields from music to science.
+Constantly reflects on self and always stays humble to learn from everyone.
+Seeking an apprenticeship in the data science industry to build upon a solid scientific foundation and start a career as a data scientist.
+Seeing oneself in five to ten years as a fully-qualified and experienced artificial intelligence engineer, with the longer-term aspiration of becoming one of the leading experts in the field.

 ### Contact